 Why I’m Running

-I am running for Georgia Labor Commissioner because it is time for a change in leadership at the Georgia Department of Labor.
-After I saw how much Georgians in need struggled due to the slow response from the Georgia Department of Labor, I decided that a change was needed.
-The COVID-19 Pandemic exposed that the Georgia Department of Labor’s technology is antiquated and the Department is unable to support our Georgia Workers in need, who lost their jobs due to no fault of their own.
-Georgians deserve a Labor Commissioner who puts the needs of Georgia Workers first.
+When I saw how much Georgians in need struggled due to the slow response from the Georgia Department of Labor, I decided that a change was needed.
+The COVID-19 Pandemic exposed that the Georgia Department of Labor’s technology is antiquated, and the Department is unable to support Georgia Workers in need who lost their jobs due to no fault of their own.
+You deserve a Labor Commissioner who puts the needs of Georgia Workers first.

 1 Commited to Putting Georgia Workers First

 Representative Boddie will advance the Georgians First Initiative.

 2 Timely Processing & Payment of Eligible Unemployment Insurance Claims

 Representative Boddie will install new technology, hire additional staff, and implement new policies & procedures.

 3 Providing Quality Customer Service & Accessibility to Georgia Workers

 Representative Boddie will deliver the quality customer service that Georgia Workers deserve.

 4 open more Career Centers throughout the State of Georgia

 Representative Boddie is committed to making the Department of Labor more accessible to adequately address the needs of Georgia Workers.